KSoft-Si/ksoft.js/README.md

 // lets get information about a location ksoft.kumo.search(query,fast,more,mapZoom,includeMap).then(result => {
     // do whatever you want with the results
-}) /* query is the location you want to get information about fast is whether you want to get information about.
-Fast if whether you want to get the information fast but missing a little bit of information. mapZoom is how zoomed in you want the map (defaults to 12).
-Include map is whether you want the map included in the results.*/
+}) /* query is the location you want to get information about.
+Fast is whether you want to get the information fast but missing a little bit of information.
+More is if you want the api to return more than one location. mapZoom is how zoomed in you want the map (defaults to 12).
+IncludeMap is whether you want the map included in the results.*/

 // lets get the weather for the place we just searched :) ksoft.kumo.getSimpleWeather(reportType,q,units,lang,icons).then(result => {
     // do whatever you want with the result
 }) /* the reportType is the weather report type.
 Can be one of: "currently", "minutely", "hourly", "daily".
-The q is the query this is the location you want to get weather for. units is the unit type you can select from.
+The q is the query, this is the location you want to get weather for. units is the unit type you can select from.
 Your options are: "si", "us", "uk2", "ca", or "auto". lang is the language you want the results to be in.
 Your options are: 'ar', 'az', 'be', 'bg', 'bs', 'ca', 'cs', 'da', 'de', 'el', 'en', 'es', 'et', 'fi', 'fr', 'he', 'hr', 'hu', 'id', 'is', 'it', 'ja', 'ka', 'ko', 'kw', 'nb', 'nl', 'no', 'pl', 'pt', 'ro', 'ru', 'sk', 'sl', 'sr', 'sv', 'tet', 'tr', 'uk', 'x-pig-latin', 'zh', or 'zh-tw'.
-Finally icon is the icon pack you can choose from.
+Finally icons is the icon pack you want to choose from.
 Defualts to original*/

 // Again there's more but lets move on to the final api and the one that is my favorite, the lyrics api.